UjjwalAggarwal-1/Fake-News-Detection-w-BlockChain/README.md

 </p>

-### Network Structure

-- **Public Network**: Allows anonymous readers to read and broadcast news, maintaining privacy.
-- **Private Network**: Comprises authenticated auditors who can propose blocks and vote on news validity.

-### Process Flow

-1. **Auditor Joining**: Requires authentication proof for registration.
-2. **Bootstrap Nodes**: Developer maintained nodes that are always active and used as entry points to the blockchain.
-They help discover peers in the network.
-3. **Reader Joining**: Simple registration with minimal information.
-4. **News Broadcasting**: Users can upload and broadcast news, accompanied by a machine learning model score.
-5. **Block Creation and Voting**: Auditors propose and vote on blocks containing news transactions.
-6. **Validation and Ledger Addition**: Blocks receiving majority votes are added to the blockchain, making the news visible with associated authenticity metrics.

 ### Output

-News items are displayed with their title, text, ML model score, percentage of fake votes by auditors, and sender reputation, providing a comprehensive view of their credibility.
+News items are displayed with their title, text, ML model score, percentage of fake votes by auditors, and sender reputation, providing a <b>comprehensive view of their credibility</b>.